Nick Senzel Player Props: Reds vs. Braves

-Nick Senzel -- .156 average over his past 10 games -- will be in action for the Cincinnati Reds versus the Atlanta Braves, with Jared Shuster on the mound, on June 24 at 4:10 PM ET.
+Nick Senzel -- .100 average over his past 10 games -- will be in action for the Cincinnati Reds versus the Atlanta Braves, with Charlie Morton on the mound, on June 25 at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Rockies.
+He had a hitless performance in his last game (0-for-2) against the Braves.

 Nick Senzel Game Info & Props vs. the Braves